ChiFungHillmanChan/programming-project/c-programming/library-system/README.md

 ./library books.txt
 ```

 3. This program has two mode: user mode and librarian mode.
-You can log in by user of librarian
+You can log in by user of librarian.

-3.1 User: User can borrow maximum 4 books from library.
+- 3.1 User: User can borrow maximum 4 books from library.
 After borrowed books, they have to return it back to library.

-3.2 Librarian: Librarian can check all the books and the borrowed books in it.
+- 3.2 Librarian: Librarian can check all the books and the borrowed books in it.

 4. Exit the program by option EXIT and clear the program by
 ```bash